 Healthy, nutritious cooked school meals are freshly prepared on site by our caterers, Hertfordshire Catering Ltd, following the multi choice menu.
 Children may choose from a variety of main courses, vegetables and desserts where there is an emphasis on a healthy diet and whole foods are used wherever possible.
-Fresh fruit and drinks are available every day.
+Fresh fruit and water are available every day.

 Special Dietary Needs / Allergies